 Third, if you don’t have an international cell phone plan, I would recommend purchasing a month-long version for the month in which you are traveling.
 Be sure to read the data, roaming, and fine print carefully though so you don’t incur any surprise fees and charges.
 Use wifi wherever possible, and remember that texts use data too.

-Lastly, lets talk health, safety, and security, the just-in-case stuff.
+Lastly, let’s talk health, safety, and security, the just-in-case stuff.
 As I mentioned, this was a celebratory trip to commemorate beating cancer, but at the time, I was still under a physician’s care for multiple things, so for me, it was even more important that should a medical emergency occur, I knew where my insurance would be accepted internationally.
 Contact your insurance provider or look on their website for a list of hospitals available to you abroad.

-In the even that your wallet or purse is stolen, it’s a good idea to have photocopies of the credit cards you are taking with you, as well as your passport.
+In the event that your wallet or purse is stolen, it’s a good idea to have photocopies of the credit cards you are taking with you, as well as your passport.
 Keep a copy at home and take a copy with you that you keep separate from your wallet.
-It may also be helpful to know the phone number for your country’s embassy, in the even your passport is stolen.
-Also, it’s recommended to carry your money and credit cards in a travel purse that can hang around your neck or otherwise close to your body and inaccessible to prying fingers.
+It may also be helpful to know the phone number of your country’s embassy, in the event your passport is stolen.
+Also, it’s recommended to carry your money and credit cards in a travel purse that can hang around your neck or otherwise close to your body and be inaccessible to prying fingers.
 Something like this or this or this (again, I’m not earning anything here, just trying to give examples for your convenience).
 If you need to carry a purse, try to make sure it is a cross-body style and keep a hand on it while wearing it.